These are 50 actionable activities YOU can do to become smarter, keep your mind young and active, and gain experience-based intelligence.

 2. Give learning a fair chance.
 Try different approaches, make it fun and relatable.

 6. Screw up, accept responsibility, and try to make amends.
+This is when you discover the most critical decision-making thought processes.

 8. Learn another language that is culturally different from the other ones you know.
+General knowledge is context-dependent, so learning about cultures binds that information to a context.

 9. Travel to a variety of places.

 10. Create social bonds with a variety of people.
+Develop your social capital.

 11. Get out of your comfort zone in an organic way – allow yourself to NOT stay in your comfort zone.